bird-house/ansible-wps-playbook/docs/source/preparing.rst

 .. warning::

-  Make sure your ansible directory is not world-readable, otherwise the `ansible.cfg` file will not be read.
+  Make sure your Ansible directory is not world-readable, otherwise the `ansible.cfg` file will not be read.
   See `Ansible Documentation <https://docs.ansible.com/ansible/devel/reference_appendices/config.html#cfg-in-world-writable-dir>`_.

 Fetch required roles/recipes from ansible-galaxy: